ohjelmistotuotanto-hy/ohjelmistotuotanto-hy.github.io/osa5.md

 It’s not a component, platform, layer, or library

 It’s about figuring out how to apply the principles, elements, and elegance of Scrum in a large-scale context, as simply as possible
-Like Scrum and other truly agile frameworks, LeSS is “barely sufficient methodology”
+Like Scrum and other truly agile frameworks, LeSS is "barely sufficient methodology"

 LeSSin taustalla olevat periaatteet: more with less LeSSin taustalla on joukko tuttuja ketterän ja lean-kehityksen periaatteita
 Periaatteet ovat lähes samat kuin SAFe:ssa, yksi periaatteista tekee kuitenkin selvää eroa menetelmien välille